-Seahawks position overview — Quarterbacks: Only question is who backs up Russell Wilson
+Seahawks position overview: The only question at quarterback is who backs up Russell Wilson

 Contract situation: Unrestricted free agent.

-2019 number to know: Smith became the second straight Seattle backup QB not to play a snap — Brett Hundley also did not play in 2018.
+2019 number to know: Smith became the second consecutive Seattle backup quarterback not to play a snap — Brett Hundley also did not play in 2018.

 2019 review

-Wilson spent most of the year regarded as an MVP favorite before the late stumbles by the team and Jackson’s continued ascent made the Baltimore Raven a runaway choice (and it’s worth remembering again that the MVP voting consists of 50 voters simply picking one player, with no second- or third-place votes, etc.)
+Wilson spent most of the year regarded as an MVP favorite before the late stumbles by the team and Lamar Jackson’s continued ascent made the Baltimore Raven a unanimous choice (and it’s worth remembering MVP voting consists of 50 voters simply picking one player, with no second or third selections).

-And that Wilson threw for the second-most yards in franchise history and the big controversy at the end of the year was that he wasn’t throwing enough (his 516 attempts were the third-most of his career) speaks to how the perception of Wilson’s abilities and the team’s strengths has changed over the past eight years.
+That Wilson threw for the second-most yards in franchise history and the big controversy at the end of the season was that he wasn’t throwing enough (his 516 attempts were the third most of his career) speaks to how the perception of Wilson’s abilities and the team’s strengths has changed over the past eight years.

-If there’s anything to watch with Wilson going forward it’s his running, which he logically will do a little bit less of with each, well, passing year.
+If there’s anything to watch with Wilson going forward, it’s his running, which he logically will do a little bit less of with each, well, passing year.

-Wilson’s 75 rushing attempts this year were the third-fewest of his career (his fewest was 67 the year before) and his longest run was 21 yards (the only year he’s had a shorter “long” run was his injury-riddled 2016 season when his longest run was 18).
+Wilson’s 75 rushing attempts this season were the third-fewest of his career (his fewest was 67 the year before) and his longest run was 21 yards (the only year he’s had a shorter “long” run was his injury-riddled 2016 season when his longest run was 18 yards).

-Wilson has always been a careful runner, among the keys to his amazing durability, and figures to grow even moreso as the years go on.
+Wilson always has been a careful runner, among the keys to his amazing durability, and figures to grow even more so as the years go on.

 2020 preview